wernight/docker-kubernetes-dind/README.md

 Example of use case:

- 1. Start Docker Registry Mirror (and keep it running even after your build is complete):
+ 1. Start a local Docker Registry Mirror (and keep it running even after your build is complete):

         $ docker run -d --name registry_mirror --restart=always \
               -p 5000 \